CAEA Professional Development Scholarships and Resources

 Who May Apply

-The program provides, to those educators selected, a waived institute or program fee to identified TCAP programs.
-In return the Joan Peterson Scholars share their institute/program experiences, professional reflection and learning.
+The TCAP Joan Peterson Arts Scholar program provides, to those educators selected, waived fees to identified professional learning programs of The California Arts Project (TCAP).
+In return the TCAP Joan Peterson Scholars share their TCAP professional learning experiences, professional reflection and learning.
 Contact the TCAP Statewide Office for programs that qualify.

-For more information contact Kris Alexander, Executive Director of TCAP.
+For more information contact Kris Alexander, Executive Director of The California Arts Project.